lawrennd/snippets/_neurips/includes/impact-of-papers-ten-years-on.md

 \newslide{Rejected Papers 2021}

-\figure{\includediagram{\diagramsDir/neurips/citations-vs-average-calibrated-quality-reject}{70%}}{Scatter plot of $\log_{10}(1+\text{citations})$ against the average calibrated quality score for rejected papers.
-To prevent reidentification of individual papers quality scores and citation count, each point is corrupted by differentially private noise in the plot (correlation is computed before adding differentially private noise).}{citations-vs-average-calibrated-quality-reject}
+\figure{\includediagram{\diagramsDir/neurips/2021-06-11-citations-vs-average-calibrated-quality-reject}{70%}}{Citation data from 2021.
+Scatter plot of $\log_{10}(1+\text{citations})$ against the average calibrated quality score for rejected papers.
+To prevent reidentification of individual papers quality scores and citation count, each point is corrupted by differentially private noise in the plot (correlation is computed before adding differentially private noise).}{citations-vs-average-calibrated-quality-reject-2021-06-11}

 \newslide{Rejected Papers 2024}

-\figure{\includediagram{\diagramsDir/neurips/2024-05-22-citations-vs-average-calibrated-quality-reject}{70%}}{Scatter plot of $\log_{10}(1+\text{citations})$ against the average calibrated quality score for rejected papers.
+\figure{\includediagram{\diagramsDir/neurips/2024-05-22-citations-vs-average-calibrated-quality-reject}{70%}}{Citation data from 2024.
+Scatter plot of $\log_{10}(1+\text{citations})$ against the average calibrated quality score for rejected papers.
 To prevent reidentification of individual papers quality scores and citation count, each point is corrupted by differentially private noise in the plot (correlation is computed before adding differentially private noise).}{citations-vs-average-calibrated-quality-reject-2024-05-22}

 \notes{Welling and Ghahramani introduced an "impact" score in NeurIPS 2013,